TicClik/iBrowsy/README.md

 **Q: AI features aren't working**
 A: Make sure you've configured your OpenAI API key in Settings → Browser → OpenAI API Key.

-**Q: Screen annotation toolbar crashes**
-A: This is a known issue that has been fixed.
-Update to the latest version.

 **Q: Picture-in-Picture not working**
 A: Ensure you've granted screen recording permissions to iBrowsy in System Preferences → Security & Privacy.